NEW (TV station): News and current affairs

-NEW-10 produces a 90-minute local news program at 5pm on weeknights.
+NEW-10 produces a local news program at 5pm on weeknights.

-10 News First is presented from the network's Sydney studios by Narelda Jacobs with sports presenter Lachy Reid in Perth and weather presenter Beau Pearson in Perth.
+10 News Perth is presented from the network's Perth studios by Natalie Forrest with sports presenter Lachy Reid and weather presenter Beau Pearson.
 Reporters, camera crews and editorial staff are based at NEW-10's Subiaco studios.

-At weekends, the network also produces a localised edition of the national program 10 News First: Weekend, broadcast from Sydney.
+At weekends, the network also produces a localised edition of the national program 10 News: Weekend, broadcast from Sydney.

 Newscasts

 Then Ten News Perth was in late 1988 Network Ten's first ever local newscast that had ever been broadcast at 5:30 pm in weekdays and weekends.

 When studio presentation of Ten's 5pm Perth news was moved from Perth to Sydney in 2000, then-anchors Greg Pearce and Christina Morrissy moved to Sydney to present the newscasts, whilst sport and weather presentations were still done from Perth.
 Christina Morrissy later resigned from these duties after suffering deep vein thrombosis on a flight.

 The bulletin was broadcast throughout regional Western Australia on WIN Television from its first day of broadcast through to 26 August 2007 when Nine News's bulletin for Perth replaced Ten News.

 Charmaine Dragun was a co-anchor of the 5pm bulletin alongside Tim Webster until her suicide on 2 November 2007.

 On 18 January 2008, Network Ten announced that studio production of Ten News would return to Perth.
 Ten originally moved production of the Perth bulletin to the then-new Pyrmont studios in 2001, citing high costs of converting the network's Perth studios.

 After auditioning local candidates, reporter Narelda Jacobs was hired as the new solo anchor.
 For a short period, Jacobs anchored alongside Tim Webster from the Pyrmont studios.
 Webster stepped down from Ten News Perth and after a short period which saw Ron Wilson and/or Sandra Sully present Perth's bulletin from the Pyrmont studios, Ten News Perth returned to the Dianella studios on 23 June 2008 after an eight-year absence, with Narelda Jacobs as anchor.

 A new studio was introduced on 5 December 2016, after the station moved to Subiaco.

 In January 2020, Monika Kos replaced Jacobs as presenter.
 In early January, Jacobs moved to Sydney as a panellist for Studio 10.

 In September 2020, studio production of the Perth bulletin was transferred to Network 10's Sydney headquarters, leading to redundancies among local presentation and production staff.
 Narelda Jacobs returned to present the Perth bulletin, which continues to air live.

 Also in September 2020, Monika Kos departed Channel 10 Perth, before moving to Channel 9 Perth as a news presenter in December 2020.

+On 13 March 2023, presentation of the Perth bulletin once again returned to the Subiaco studio, with Natalie Forrest becoming anchor.
+In December 2023, it was announced that the bulletin would remain permanently locally produced.